mattplant/NetSuite-TypeScript-SDF/README.md

 # NetSuite TypeScript SDF Project Template

-For an example of this project template being used, see [NetSuite SuiteFrame SDF Project Template](https://github.com/mattplant/NetSuite-SuiteFrame-SDF).
+For an example of this project template being used, see [SuiteTools](https://github.com/mattplant/SuiteTools).

 ## Requirements